fbpx

 Accelerated

-A class or program that is delivered at a faster pace and in a shorter amount of time than the traditional version.
-Accelerated classes or programs have a higher course load to condense the time to completion.
+A course or program that delivers the same learning at a faster pace and in a shorter amount of time than the traditional version.
+Accelerated courses or programs have a more intense workload in order to meet the condensed timeline.

 Evening/Weekend

-An in-person class or program that meets only in the evenings and/or on weekends.
+An in-person course or program that meets only in the evenings and/or on weekends.
 Unless otherwise noted, evening and weekend classes take place on the University of Wisconsin–Madison campus.

-A class or program that is delivered entirely or mostly face-to-face.
+A course or program that is delivered entirely or mostly face-to-face.
 Unless otherwise noted, our in-person classes take place on the University of Wisconsin–Madison campus.

 Hybrid

-A class or program that is delivered via both face-to-face and online formats.
-Unless otherwise noted, our face-to-face classes and programs take place on the University of Wisconsin–Madison campus.
-The online portion may be delivered in real-time or self-paced format.
+A course or program that is delivered via both in-person and online formats.
+Unless otherwise noted, our in-person classes and programs take place on the University of Wisconsin–Madison campus.
+The online portion may be delivered synchronously, asynchronously or a combination of the two.
+See the course page for more information about course delivery and how you can expect to learn.

 Online

-A class or program that is delivered completely online.
-There are multiple types of online classes:
+A course or program that is delivered completely online.
+There are multiple types of online courses::

-• Live online — A class or program that is delivered online, with real-time lectures, lessons and discussions presented via web conferencing or virtual classroom software.
+Live online — A course or program that is delivered online, with real-time lectures, lessons and discussions presented via web conferencing or virtual classroom software.
 Assignments and projects may be scheduled for completion outside of class.

-• Self-paced online — A class or program that is delivered online, with no class meetings or fixed deadlines.
-These programs may be started anytime, with a completion time that may vary anywhere between one month and two years (see course description for specific completion requirements).
+Self-paced online — A course or program that is delivered online, with no class meetings or fixed deadlines.
+These courses may be started anytime, with a completion time that may vary from anywhere between one month and two years.
+(See the course page for specific completion requirements.)
 Students work independently through a web-based learning management system to complete lessons and assignments and to interact with instructors.

-• Group-paced online — A class or program that is delivered online with the same group of students, with no or very few real-time class meetings.
-Students work through a web-based learning management system to complete lessons, with set due dates for assignments and frequent opportunities to interact with instructors and other students.
+Group-paced online — A course or program that is delivered online with the same group of students, with no or very few real-time class meetings.
+Students work through a web-based learning management system to complete lessons, with set due dates for assignments and frequent opportunities to interact with instructors and other students through discussion boards and other virtual tools.

 Program/Degree Type